isaacnmm/pestpolicy-hugo2XX/content/posts/what-do-opossums-eat/index.md

 ###  9. Pet Food can Make Opossum Diet

 Cat or dog food is something Opossums would eat on their own if left to scavenge, but it is also food that can provide them with the nutrition necessary to survive in captivity and will sustain them during rehabilitation when in need of supplemental feeding.
-Opossums will eat [**pet food**](http: //agrilifecdn. tamu. edu/txwildlifeservices/files/2016/08/Opossum.
+Opossums will eat [**pet food**](http://agrilifecdn.tamu. edu/txwildlifeservices/files/2016/08/Opossum.

 pdf) in urban areas, particularly when left outside the homes - particularly since there is not much roadkill and wildlife to forage.